shaunazzopardi/solidity-cfg-builder/README.md

 ## Overview

 This package generates a control-flow graph from Solidity contracts.
 Control-flow graphs are helpful as a graphic representation of the semantics of programs, and are the basis of many static analysis approaches to optimizing and verifying programs.
-This package is the basis of a static analysis I am currently developing.
+This package is the basis of a static analysis approach I am currently developing.

 solidity-cfg-builder is developed in Haskell, utilising a Solidity syntax parser that is a (currently) slightly modified version of that used in the runtime verification tool for Solidity [contractLarva](https://github.com/gordonpace/contractLarva).
 The version of the parser used in the project is packaged in the project, and separately in the fork [contractLarva](https://github.com/shaunazzopardi/contractLarva).